SHAKESPEARE AND THE MAKING OF AMERICA

 A FULLER DESCRIPTION AND HOW TO APPLY:

-- Memoirs of A Monticello Slave as dictated to Reverend Charles Campbell by Isaac Jefferson, c.
-1843
+- Isaac Jefferson, Memoirs of a Monticello Slave, as dictated in the 1840’s to Reverend Charles Campbell

 We will examine all of the various perspectives through various means: conversation and seminar with nationally recognized scholars, hands-on work with the language of the plays and these documents, reflection on our own perspectives.
 The ways in which scholars and historians have typically considered The Tempest and Jamestowne have drastically changed.
 Whose stories are not told?
 Whose stories have only begun to be told recently?
 Engagement with The Merchant of Venice and America’s founding documents makes visible the tension between prejudice and treasure.
 All of this is, of course, with our eyes on your classroom, bringing your students into this expanded world of literature and history, and to what these plays might mean for them now.